-3.3 Driver
+3.4 Driver

 Your driver program, node, will be used to demonstrate all features of the system.
-You must support the following commands.
+You must support the following commands within a command line interface.

 interfaces Print information about each interface, one per line.

 routes Print information about the route to each known destination, one per line.